TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _clone_extra_repos.py:

-The tool **clone_extra_repos.py** is used to clone the extra repositories for a multi-repositories TriBITS proejct.
+The tool **clone_extra_repos.py** is used to clone the extra repositories for a multi-repositories TriBITS project.
 It reads the repository URLs and destination directories from the file `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ and does the clones.
 For example, to clone all the repos for the ``MetaProject`` project, one would use